Council for Aboriginal Rights: Foundation

 A strike in Darwin in 1950 led indirectly to the creation of CAR.
-The North Australian Workers' Union (NAWU) had supported the residents of the Aboriginal reserves of Bagot and Berrimah reserves in their actions opposing curfews imposed on by the government, and demands for better housing, wages and working conditions.
+The North Australian Workers' Union (NAWU) had supported the residents of the Aboriginal reserves of Bagot and Berrimah reserves in their actions opposing curfews imposed on them by the government, and demands for better housing, wages and working conditions.
 NAWU also publicised the exile of the leader of the strike action, Fred Waters, to Haast's Bluff, west of Alice Springs, over 1,500 km from his home and family, by the Department of Native Affairs, despite having not been convicted of any crime.
 NAWU president Murray Norris garnered support on a speaking tour of the eastern states, helping non-Indigenous people to understand the conditions suffered by Aboriginal Territorians.

 After hearing Norris speak, a group of people founded the Council for Aboriginal Rights at a meeting on 16 March 1951, attended by about 70 people, including members of trades unions, women's organisations, and churches.
 The new organisation's aims were to fight for the rights of and justice for Aboriginal Australians, although pastor (and former footballer) Doug Nicholls and Bill Onus were the only Aboriginal people present.
 Its aim was to "plan, conduct and organize the widest possible support for a campaign to obtain justice for all Australian Aborigines".
 The group based the principles, constitution and subsequent campaigns of the council on the United Nations Declaration of Human Rights (passed in 1948), with the intention of testing existing Australian laws against this standard.
 The first office-bearers elected were: